So you’ve finished your most recent race and you’re ready to make the jump from a 10K to half marathon distance. Congratulations!

 Keep your arms in check.
 Don’t let them swing out horizontally past your sides, but just swing them close to your body, in a steady, back-and-forth motion.

-A pair of runners with a strong cushion and proper arch support will take you a long way.
-If you haven’t gotten a professional fitting yet, NOW is the time to do it.
+A pair of running shoes with a strong cushion and proper arch support will take you a long way.
+If you haven’t gotten a professional fitting yet, now is the time to do so.

-The staff at running stores are trained to look at the shape of your feet and help you find a pair that works with you, not against you.
+The staff at your local running store is trained to look at the shape of your feet and help you find a pair that works for you.

 When you run a 10K, you can get by with a misfitting pair of shoes.
 But a half marathon is practically double that distance, and high-quality shoes are non-negotiable.

-You might not have considered how your running surface affects the way you run.
+You might not have considered how running surface1Slowtwitch.com. (n.d.).
+Concrete or Asphalt?
+Slowtwitch.com. https://www.slowtwitch.com/Training/Running/Concrete_or_Asphalt__4793.html affects the way you run.
 But think of it this way: when you run on sand, it’s much harder to run, right?
-Just so, concrete surfaces are much harder on your body than asphalt.
+Just the same, concrete surfaces are much harder on your body than asphalt.

-The impact of landing on concrete will damage your knees after a long run.
-So look for paths that support you with asphalt, lowering your pain and your risk of knee injuries.
+The impact of landing on concrete could pound your knees during a long run.
+Look for paths that support you with asphalt, lowering your pain and risk of knee injuries.

 Keep Your Motivation Strong